The Last Spritz

 Dusk

 Let's be direct: Dusk smells like Layton.
-Not “in the same ballpark” — after the first 15-20 minutes, the two are nearly identical.
-The apple-lavender-vanilla-cardamom DNA is replicated so faithfully that even people who own Layton struggle to tell them apart in the drydown.
-Layton costs $195–$325.
+Not “in the same ballpark” — after the first twenty minutes the two are nearly identical, that same apple-lavender-vanilla-cardamom warmth that makes strangers lean in.
+Layton costs $290–$545.
 Dusk costs $35–$45.
 Do the math.

-This is the kind of pick that gets fragrance snobs upset and everyone else excited.
-If you've been wanting to try Layton but couldn't justify the price, Dusk removes every barrier except driving to the store.
+This is the pick that gets fragrance snobs upset and everyone else excited.
+If you've wanted to try Layton but couldn't justify the spend, Dusk removes every barrier except the drive to the store.
 See the full breakdown.

 Score84/100